-- 13. The grant awardee should ensure that any funding provided is used in ways compatible with relevant legislation.
-This includes equality legislation and any legislation applicable in the United Kingdom on or after 1 January 2021 that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries ("UK Subsidy Control Framework").
-If necessary, providers should seek legal advice to inform their delivery of the project. - 14.
-As stated at paragraph 10 of the Research England Terms and Conditions2021-22, it is the responsibility of the provider to monitor the progress of the project to ensure that it complies with applicable legislation.
+13. The grant awardee should ensure that any funding provided is used in ways compatible with relevant legislation.
+This includes equality legislation and any legislation applicable in the United Kingdom on or after 1 January 2021 that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries, including the Subsidy Control Act 2022.
+If necessary, providers should seek legal advice to inform their delivery of the project.

+14. As stated at paragraph 11 of the Research England Terms and Conditions 2023-24, it is the responsibility of the provider to monitor the progress of the project to ensure that it complies with applicable legislation.
 Providers must inform Research England in the first instance if they believe that any changes to the project proposal may impact on their compliance with applicable legislation.